altar-gg/docs/terms-of-service.md

-export const name = "Terms of Service";
+---
+title: Terms of Service
+---

 The following terms and conditions of service regulates and define the relationship between the AltarHost hereby referred to as the “Provider” and or “Company” and Clients, customers and or